 If you ordered from us, give us a call.
 We’ve got a lot of warranty information we can discuss and figure out together what the next step should be.

 If you didn’t order from us, let us help!
-Our in-home consultants can work with you to figure out what window coverings will best fit your budget, your style, and your pet’s destructive tendencies.
+Our in-home consultants can work with you to figure out what window coverings will best fit your budget, your style, and your pet’s unique needs or destructive tendencies.